srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 ## Prerequisites

 The lab leverages the [Containerlab][containerlab] project to spin up a topology of network elements and couple it with containerized software such as openbgpd.
-A [one-click][clab-install] installation gets containerlab intstalled on any Linux system.
+A [one-click][clab-install] installation gets containerlab installed on any Linux system.

 ```bash title="Containerlab installation via installation-script"
 bash -c "$(curl -sL https://get.containerlab.dev)"